 When it comes to the direct mailing feature, this will be carried out via a third-party provider that you first need to contract.

-So it’s not that well-integrated, as is the case with other providers where you can send direct mail with just one click.
+So it’s not well-integrated, as with other providers where you can send direct mail with just one click.

 No worries, I will provide you with a complete overview of all the somewhat hidden pricing plans in the next section of this article.

 Let’s get to the next sidebar menu item, “Find Deals.”

 When you arrive at this software section, you can enter the city, zip code, county, or state and select the filters you would like to apply.

 - Absentee owner

 - Vacant houses